AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/04-homework.md

 * Use **p** tags for the text
 * Use **img** tag for the photo

+You can find an example view [here](https://imgur.com/a/6pm57z3)

 You can DOWNLOAD the resources [here](https://mega.nz/file/jNhzXKTQ#SrUcTz0oSFMTgzj3UqlPo5vMfvfql9fMhVwt0aqpvC4)

-## Examples

 [/task-description]